Menu

 • Shall coordinate the annual membership drive by sending membership renewal notices and contacting prospective members through communication with Kansas school districts and other educational institutions.

-• Shall maintain membership records, coordination with USA-Kansas to determine those members ho join KanSPRA through USA-Kansas.
+• Shall maintain membership records, in coordination with USA-Kansas to determine those members who join KanSPRA through USA-Kansas.

 • Shall be responsible for a current membership directory on the website.